349th Air Mobility Wing: Return to airlift mission

 With the 1957 redesignation, the wing began to re-equip with Flying Boxcars.
 Cuts in the budget in 1957 led to a reduction in the number of reserve wings from 24 to 15.
 This included not only inactivation of reserve fighter bomber wings, but of three troop carrier wings, as well.
 In November, the 313th Squadron's assets at Hill were absorbed by the 733d Troop Carrier Squadron and it moved on paper to Portland International Airport, Oregon, where it replaced the inactivating 403d Troop Carrier Wing.
+(Note: The 304th Air Rescue Squadron was also activated at Portland and absorbed some of the 403d's resources not associated with the troop carrier mission.)
 The wing added a fourth squadron in March 1958, when the 98th Troop Carrier Squadron activated at Paine Air Force Base, Washington to replace the 328th Troop Carrier Squadron in November 1957.

 In April 1958, the 2346th Center was inactivated and some of its personnel were absorbed by the wing.
 In place of active duty support for reserve units, ConAC adopted the Air Reserve Technician Program, in which a cadre of the unit consisted of full-time personnel who were simultaneously civilian employees of the Air Force and held rank as members of the reserves.

 The 349th converted to the Dual Deputate organization in April 1959.
+(Note: Under this plan flying squadrons reported to the wing Deputy Commander for Operations and maintenance squadrons reported to the wing Deputy Commander for Maintenance.)
 The 349th Fighter-Bomber Group was inactivated and its troop carrier squadrons were assigned directly to the Wing.